Caesarius of Arles: Life

 Some rivalry appears to have existed in the sixth century between the sees of Arles and Vienne, but was adjusted by Pope Leo, whose adjustment was confirmed by Pope Symmachus.
 Caesarius was in favour at Rome.
-A book he wrote against the semi-Pelagians, entitled de Gratiâ et Libero Arbitrio, was sanctioned by Pope Felix IV; and the canons passed at Orange were approved by Pope Boniface II.
-The learned antiquary Louis Thomassin believed him to have been the first Western bishop who received a pall from the pope.
+A book he wrote against the semi-Pelagians, entitled de Gratia et Libero Arbitrio, was approved and circulated by Pope Felix IV; and the canons passed at Orange were approved by Pope Boniface II.
+The learned antiquary Louis Thomassin believed him to have been the first Western bishop to receive a pallium from the pope.
 François Guizot in Civilisation en France cites part of one of Caesarius' sermons as that of a representative man of his age; while August Neander eulogizes his "unwearied, active, and pious zeal, ready for every sacrifice in the spirit of love," and his moderation on the controversy concerning semi-Pelagianism.

-However, throughout all this turmoil, unlike Boethius, another Christian philosopher of the 6th century, he was never charged with being a covert supporter of a revived Roman Empire.
 The old Roman political order seemed to have little significance to Caesarius who instead directed his attitude to reflecting and accepting Christian pragmatism.